castlecole/SolarEdge/README.md

 Huge thanks to Andreas Amann, who did the initial work on this.
 I have left his name in the source, as my changes are more cosmetic.

-# NB: THIS HAS STOPPED WORKING SINCE A SMARTTHINGS HUB UPDATE....
+# NB: NOW WORKING AGAIN: V3
-# WORKING ON A SOLUTION...
-# NO HTTP DATA RETURNED FROM URI, BUT CALL IN BROWSER STILL WORKS.

 ### Requirements